cict-it227/syllabus/README.md

 ### Blender Game Engine Programming
 * Basic knowledge of 3D modeling and animation.
-* Basic to advance knowledge of
+* Basic to advance knowledge of Python programming.

 These won't be enforced by the instructor, but you will be pretty lost without understanding those concepts.